 4. Identify and bring in evangelizers: Change is often resisted for the common and individual good.
-RPA-led transformation requires strong support and sponsorship.
-Identifying functional leaders and opinion makers right at the beginning of this journey is also important to seamlessly implement RPA adoption.
+RPA-led transformation requires active support and sponsorship.
+Identifying functional leaders and opinion makers right at the beginning of this journey is also essential to seamlessly implement RPA adoption.

 5. Use complementary tools: Identify and explore tools that can complement and enhance (e.g., OCR) RPA implementation.

 6. Follow the quick win delivery methodology: Chances of success increase with smaller, manageable automation sets than large, complex ones.
 Follow a process of fine-tuning the solution through build-test-deploy.